Skip to Main Content

 Family Violence cases have some specific and unique rules.
 First, unlike most other criminal cases, after someone is arrested for a family violence incident, they are required to be arraigned (or presented) to the Court the very next business day.
 If you are arrested on Tuesday, you are in Court Wednesday morning.
 If you are arrested on Friday night, your next court date will be Monday morning.

-Next, in Connecticut, there is an entire extension of the judicial branch dedicated to family violence cases called Family Services or, “Family” for short.
+Next, in Connecticut, there is an entire extension of the judicial branch dedicated to family violence cases called Family Services, “Family” for short.
 Prior to your arraignment, you will be asked to meet with Family to determine whether your case might be referred to them.

 You are entitled to do this with the assistance of an attorney!
 Family will ask you for some general biographical information.
 However, they are also going to ask you about the facts and circumstances surrounding your arrest.
 Family will make it seem like their job is to help you, but that is not necessarily the case.
 Everything that you say to them could end up in a report that is provided to the court.
 If you admit to things that happened, it can be used against you at trial (if that is the direction that your case goes).